 (Here, we identify $\mathbb{Z}_2^{X}$ with $\mathcal{P}(X)$ in the natural way.)
 Our strategy is to choose $M_n$ to be an appropriate linear combination of adjacency matrices of Cayley subgraphs of $G_n'$.
 In other words, we choose

-where $c_i \in \mathbb{R}$ for each $i$, $R_i$ is the complement of a triangle-free graph for each $i$, and $A(G)$ denotes the adjacency matrix of a graph $G$.
+where $c_i \in \mathbb{R}$ for each $i$, $R_i$ is the complement of a triangle-free graph for each $i$.
+(Recall that, for a graph $G$, we denote by $A(G)$ the adjacency matrix of $G$.)
 In fact, it suffices to take each $R_i$ to be the complement of a bipartite graph, for each $i$.
 The eigenvalues of $M_n$ are then given by

 Writing $R_i = \overline{B_i}$ for each $i$, where $B_i$ is bipartite, we have

 We note that the functions of the form